techidaily/site-games-able/source/_posts/enhance-your-opera-experience-with-a-trial-of-free-nitro-membership.md

  For starters, you can use custom emojis, stickers, and soundboards across compatible platforms and servers.
 Nitro also allows you to share your screen at high resolutions (1080p 60FPS), which is great for streamers, and you also gain access to enhanced profile personalization tools, such as custom Discord banners.

  Other handy Discord Nitro perks include more server access (up to 200 servers), expanded messaging limits (up to 4,000 characters), and more super reactions to use in chat.
-Note that[Discord Nitro differs from Discord Nitro Classic](https://www.makeuseof.com/discord-nitro-vs-discord-nitro-classic/) , with Discord Nitro receiving more perks.
+Note that [Discord Nitro differs from Discord Nitro Classic](https://www.makeuseof.com/discord-nitro-vs-discord-nitro-classic/) , with Discord Nitro receiving more perks.

  This collaboration between Opera GX and Discord is a great opportunity for gamers to grab a free month of Discord Nitro and experience everything its premium tier has to offer.